[Radius] Testing Radius authentication via global (radtest)

 Now restart Radius and you're done.

-Now that the preparations are complete, let's actually perform Radius authentication from the local to the AWS server.
+Now that we're ready, let's actually perform Radius authentication on the AWS server from the local server.

 Run the following radtest command on the local server.